1863

 Lars Ivar Eilerås

-Lars Ivar Eilerås has always been an active guy and before his spinal cord injury in he was an active sailer and snowboarder.
-In 2007 he was in an accident and he injured his spinal cord.
-He now use a wheelchair to move around.
+Lars Ivar has always been an active guy and before his spinal cord injury in he was an active sailer and snowboarder.

 Lars lives in Tønsberg in a house he has build after the injury.
 He works as a media marketing guy in a company that organize independent living assistants for people with disabilities.
-Beside from riding bikes he also loves driving fast cars and he is a proud owner of Jaguar F-type.
+Beside from riding bikes he also loves sailing and fast cars.

 Follow Lars Ivar on Instagram